Doctor of Education

 - Submit Graduate Record Examination (GRE) test scores earned within the last five years directly from Educational Testing Services to the Graduate Office.
 Application packets without scores will not be considered.

-An educational portfolio submitted to the Coordinator of the Educational Leadership K-12 program ( Box 4009, Clinton, MS 39058).
+Application for Educational Leadership K-12, submit to Dr. Ruthie Stevenson, Coordinator of the Educational Leadership K-12 program.
+Application for Curriculum and Instruction, submit to Dr. Tommye Henderson, Coordinator of Curriculum and Instruction.
 Please do not use paper protectors or sleeves.
 Place all materials in a file folder or binder.
 The portfolio will not be returned; therefore, copies of all documents should be retained by the student.
 The portfolio must include:

 - A completed application for admission to the Ed.
-D. program
+D. program, Leadership K-12, or

 - Copies of master’s and specialist standard educator licenses